xrabohrok/WarMap/README.md

 I need your help!
 There are currently 265 combatants to track, and I am only one person!
 When you have a moment, please fill out a survey about you and your character so it is recorded correctly!

-Please note: while I go on a screed about Discord handles later in this README, I do ask for your Discord handle.
-This is not to be published, but instead so I can cross-reference info and DM you for clarification (it would be a DM from Westin).
+Please note: While I go on a screed about Discord handles later in this README, I do ask for your Discord handle.
+I will not be publishing or otherwise publicly post your Discord handle on the website, but I do need it so I can cross-reference info and DM you for clarification (it would be a DM from Westin).

 Links here when I have one.
 Character and Artist registry